What Are Environmental Flows?

 Environmental Flows are the quantity, quality and timing of water that are necessary to sustain a river, wetland or coastal zone and associated fish and wildlife.

 Environmental flows are made up of both “instream flows”— flows in a river or stream—and “freshwater inflows”—the flows of fresh water that make it down the river or stream and into an estuary system.
-An environmental flow “regime” is a prescription of different amounts of flows that varies by time of the year and that varies based on during various hydrologic conditions.
+An environmental flow “regime” is a prescription of different amounts of flows that varies by both the time of the year and by hydrologic conditions.
 A flow regime for a river or stream includes:

 - “subsistence flows”—those very low flows seen only during times of drought;